imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 Now for something completely different, we move to the factory class that instantiates this detector.

-## The {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/detection/SpotDetectorFactory.java' label='SpotDetectorFactory' %} interface.
+## The {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/detection/SpotDetectorFactory.java ' label='SpotDetectorFactory ' %} interface.

 The SpotDetectorFactory concrete implementation is the class that needs to be annotated with the [SciJava](SciJava "wikilink") annotation.
 For instance: